The Ritz-Carlton Maldives, Fari Islands

 Community Footprints

 This brand-wide program aims to engage, inspire and contribute to communities around the globe through activities focused on important issues including poverty, hunger, the environment and children’s well-being.
 As part of this effort, The Ritz-Carlton became the first founding partner of IMPACT 2030, a private sector-led initiative in collaboration with the United Nations that will assemble corporate volunteers to achieve sustainable development goals.
-Efforts at The Ritz-Carlton Maldives, Fari Islands include partnering with local schools to educate the youth about marine pollution, coral regeneration and conservation technology; organizing beach clean-ups; and providing them opportunities to hear from our Visiting Heroes, including environmentalist Jean-Michel Cousteau and our sustainability manager Melissa Schiele.
+Efforts at The Ritz-Carlton Maldives, Fari Islands include partnering with local schools to educate the youth about marine pollution, coral regeneration and conservation technology; organizing beach clean-ups; and providing them opportunities to hear from our Visiting Heroes.

 Bodu Beru